facebook/react/docs/docs/thinking-in-react.md

 Cool, so we've decided that our state lives in `FilterableProductTable`.
 First, add a `getInitialState()` method to `FilterableProductTable` that returns `{filterText: '', inStockOnly: false}` to reflect the initial state of your application.
 Then, pass `filterText` and `inStockOnly` to `ProductTable` and `SearchBar` as a prop.
 Finally, use these props to filter the rows in `ProductTable` and set the values of the form fields in `SearchBar`.

+If you try to type or check the box in the current version of the example, you'll see that React ignores your input.
+This is intentional, as we've set the `value` prop of the `input` to always be equal to the `state` passed in from `FilterableProductTable`.

 You can start seeing how your application will behave: set `filterText` to `"ball"` and refresh your app.
 You'll see that the data table is updated correctly.

 ## Step 5: Add inverse data flow